PPTArena: A Benchmark for PowerPoint Editing: Experiments

 \subsection{Performance on PPTArena}

-Table \ref{tab:all_gpt5_judge_transposed_no_smartart} summarizes system-level performance across the full benchmark.
-PPTPilot attains the strongest overall results with an instruction-following score of 2.36 and a visual-quality score of 2.69, improving to 2.84 and 3.21 respectively when self-correction is enabled.
-Even without its refinement loop, PPTPilot surpasses all proprietary and open baselines by large margins.
+Table \ref{tab:pptarena_full_gpt5} summarizes system-level performance across the full benchmark.
+PPTPilot attains the strongest overall results with an instruction-following score of 2.57 and a visual-quality score of 2.69.

-\mypar{Baseline system performance.} Across competing systems, clear patterns emerge.
-ChatGPT performs well on straightforward content edits and light styling adjustments, yet its performance drops on tasks requiring visual-text alignment, cross-slide reasoning, or maintenance of deck-wide structural constraints.
-ChatGPT Agent shows somewhat stronger visual correlation performance but continues to struggle with multi-step logical instructions.
-In many scenarios involving tasks beyond simple python-pptx usage—such as SmartArt manipulation, theme-level updates, chart edits, transitions, animations, or master-level fixes—the agent mode routinely stalls for extended periods (often 30+ minutes) without producing a valid PPTX.
-MiniMax Agent, despite being marketed as a specialized presentation tool, underperforms consistently.
-It achieves a notable result in one visual-layout case, but PPTPilot and ChatGPT Agent outperform it on every other category.
-PPTAgent and Poster2Agent, though not designed as full editing frameworks, highlight the fragility of one-shot, generation-driven pipelines: while they occasionally produce output files, the generated decks diverge substantially from the original structure, breaking fundamental preservation requirements and failing all tasks under our rubric.
+\textbf{Baseline system performance.} ChatGPT performs well on straightforward content edits and light styling, yet drops on tasks requiring visual-text alignment, cross-slide reasoning, or deck-wide structural constraints.
+ChatGPT Agent shows somewhat stronger visual performance but struggles with multi-step logical instructions.
+Its relative edge on \emph{Structure} edits stems from GUI-level control: PowerPoint natively handles slide masters, footers, and section dividers, whereas PPTPilot can over-edit master XML when a change is slide-local.
+MiniMax Agent, despite being marketed as a presentation tool, underperforms consistently: it is notable only in the visual-layout category, trailing PPTPilot and ChatGPT Agent elsewhere.
+PPTAgent highlights the fragility of one-shot, generation-driven pipelines: its outputs diverge substantially from the original structure, breaking preservation requirements and failing all tasks under our rubric.